BodruddozaRedoy/BodruddozaRedoy/README.md

 ###

-<h5 align="center">I'm a Junior MERN Stack Developer passionate about building user-friendly web applications and learning new technologies to solve real-world problems.</h5>
+<h5 align="center">I'm a Junior Full Stack Developer passionate about building user-friendly web applications and learning new technologies to solve real-world problems.</h5>

 ###